 Leo: I used to work non-stop almost 24 hrs.
 From 6 am until midnight the next day.
 I could only spare a few minutes to eat, and I would sleep only a few hours each day.
 I had to interpret between Russian and English during business trips—I had to be there with my clients during every break, lunch and dinner.
 If a client wants to buy wine for his wife, I had to be there too.
 Sometimes I would get calls at 4 am to interpret during military drills!

 LC: What are some of the challenges you’ve faced at work?

 Leo: Once, my Chinese interpreter lost her voice right before an important conference and we only had a few hours to replace her!
 But because of our extensive network with over a thousand professional linguists, we were able to promptly find a replacement and move on with the project.

 Another challenge was when we were contacted by a major local pharmaceutical company.
 They informed us that their Japanese client was very late on reporting adverse clinical trials.
 Adverse effect forms like those needed to be reported to the FDA within 7 days, so they were extremely short on time.
-The first translation company they reached out to turned the project down.
+The first translation services company they reached out to turned the project down.
 But I knew we could do it!
 In the end we exceeded their expectations and completed the translation in just 3 days.

 LC: What are your favorite or least favorite words?

 Leo: I like the word ‘discombobulated’ because it sounds funny.
 I dislike the word ‘anxious’ and how it’s often misused for impatience rather than worry.
 For instance, I saw on BBC news “immigrants are anxious to report…” I believe a different word could’ve been used there.